toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "Spare me the history lesson."

 A claw on his sleeve.
-"For the gods of Mt Olympus were fickle and rash, and a thunderbolt from Zeus enough to strike down the most worthy of men."
+"For the gods of Mount Olympus were fickle and rash, and a thunderbolt from Zeus enough to strike down the most worthy of men."

 Mannis pried the man's fingers from his elbow with a thumb still strong after thirty years of lawyering.
 "Good thing we don't live in ancient Greece, then, isn't it?"

 A smile slit the porcine mass of wrinkles.
 "What makes you think we don't?"

-Slumped into the orthopedic chair of a passing Tuber, Mannis realized he'd been hacked.
-Glitch, my ass.
-He knew such things were possible, of course, but--what?
+Slumped into the seat of a passing Tuber, Mannis realized he'd been hacked. *Glitch, my ass.* He knew such things were possible, of course, but--what?
 Was he just naive?
 He didn't get where he was today by being a wide-eyed ingenue.
-He'd lefet his share of bodies in his wake.
+He'd left his share of bodies in his wake.
 Backstabbing was par for the course in DC.
 But this...

 If the DNI had hacked his alarm clock and phone, what else had he hacked--or could he hack?
 A shot across the bow, he realized.

-His teeth ground together, caught himself.
-What did the doctor say about stress?
-He took a deep breath, forced himself to relax.
-Failed.
-See this thing through to its conclusion.
+He ground his teeth together, caught himself. *What did the doctor say about stress?* He took a deep breath, forced himself to relax.
+Failed. *See this thing through to its conclusion.
 Bring the whole house of cards tumbling down.
-Expose the rotten core.
-The only way to heal the patient was to kill the cancer.
+Expose the rotten core.* The only way to heal the patient was to kill the cancer.
 Then he could relax.
 Then he could retire.
 Not before.

 "Bring it on," he whispered to himself.

 The Tuber slowed to a halt outside his house.

-"Have a good evening, Mr. Mannis," the voice chirped, and darted away from the curb while he was still getting out of the car, dumping him flat on his nose.
+"Have a good evening, Mr. Mannis," the voice chirped, and darted away from the curb while he was still getting out of the car, dumping him flat on his face.

 Mannis got up, brushed himself off.
 "So that's how it's going to be."
 Well, he'd been around the block one too many times to be intimidated by such childish pranks.
 Let them do their worst.

-Inside his wife held the kids on her lap, both of them shrieking like they had knives jammed in their eyes.
-Jack was nine years old and Becky two years behind.
+Inside his wife held the kids on her lap, both of them shrieking like they'd knives jammed in their eyes.
+Jack was nine and Becky two years behind.
 When was the last time he'd seen then like this?

 With a sigh, Mannis dropped his bag on the sofa.
 "I thought we were past the screaming stage?"

-His wife's designer clothes blinked on and off, revealing through now sheer, now opaque fabric her still-youthful body.
+His wife's designer clothes blinked on and off, revealing through now-sheer, now-opaque fabric her still-youthful body.

 "The house tried to hurt them," she said, clutching the children to her chest.
 "The vacuum cleaner tried to eat Jack's hand, and the toilet exploded all over Becky."

-Mannis listened to his heart beat one, two, three four.
+Mannis listened to his heart beat one, two, three, four.
 Then he picked up the phone.

 "Who are you calling?
 Didn't you hear me?
 The house just tried to--"

 He held out a open palm.
 "Mom?...yes, good.
 Thanks.
 Look, can I ask you a favor?
-Sarah and the kids wants to come out the farm for a visit..."
+Sarah and the kids want to come out the farm for a visit..."

 Sarah made a face.
 "We do?
 What are you--"

 "Yes," he said, raising his voice.
-"Maybe for a week?
+"Maybe for a...week?
 I was thinking they might come out tonight...right away."

 "A week?" his wife mouthed the words.

 "Maybe a couple.
 Just until...yes, this thing, until it blows...blows over.
 Yes.
 Yes.
 Exactly.
 Would you...would you mind?"

 When he clicked off the phone, Sarah glared at him.
-She and his ninety year old mom got along like two cats in a barrel.
+She and his ninety-year-old mom got along like two cats in a barrel.

 "Get your stuff.
-Move now."
+Now.
+Move."

 "But what about my work?
 I can't just--"